mica-development/mica-tutorials/README.md

 ## Step 3: Connect to a GitHub Codespace

-GitHub Codespaces provides a complete development environment in the cloud, so you don't need to install anything locally!
+GitHub Codespaces provides a complete development environment in the cloud, so you don't need to install anything locally.

 ### Option A: Create Codespace from GitHub Website